-Welcome to my guide to Packing the Perfect Carry On for any flight – it’s my ultimate guide to packing a TSA approved sized bag which will get you to where you are going with everything you’ll need.
+Welcome to my guide to packing like a professional traveler.
+It’s the Ultimate Carry On Packing List which will teach you how to pack a TSA approved sized bag which will get you to where you are going with everything you’ll need.
 With more and more airlines charging you to stow a bag in the hold, it has never been more important to learn how to pack the perfect carry on bag – and in doing so it not only saves you a little extra cash, but it also helps get you on your way at your destination as you step off the plane as you don’t need stand at the carousel to collect your bag.
 Winning!
 Scroll down for the perfect carry on packing list and we’ll have you packing like a pro in no time!

 In Flight Essential | Carry On Packing List | What to pack in your carry on

 I’m not going to lie to you – I am super sneaky when it comes to how much I physically take on the plane and I exploit the whole ‘one main bag and a handbag’ rule to the absolute maximum!